MooersLab/pymolsnips/README.md

 <h3 name="geany"> Geany (Universal) </h3>

 [Geany](https://www.geany.org) is a free and lightweight GUI-based text editor that has been under development since 2005.
-It is written in C and C++.
+Geany is written in C and C++.
 Binaries are  available for Mac OS, Linux, and Windows.
-Source code is also available.
+The source code is also available.
-It has a plugin manager, and it is very easy to configure.
+Geany has a plugin manager, and it is very easy to configure.

-Make sure that the PyMOL filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
+Make sure that the pml filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
 In addition, you need to edit the keybinding preferences **Move cursor in snippet** for under `Edit --> Preferences --> Keybindings` because it is blank by default.
 Without making this edit, you will not be able to advance to the second and later tab stops.
 I used <Cntrl>Shift_L, that is the left control and left shift.